mschlafly/baxterplaysyahtzee/README.md

 #### Installation

-Follow 5.1 Instructions for Building Baxter Software on ROS Melodic in "Baxter and Sawyer Introduction and Resources"
+##### Follow 5.1 Instructions for Building Baxter Software on ROS Melodic in "Baxter and Sawyer Introduction and Resources"

+##### Make sure to source your environment with source devel/setup.bash

 #### Servers
 ```